guntaka/guntaka.github.io/index.md

 ---
 ## welcome to Guntaka

-This page is a place holder for now, stay tuned for nore content......
+This page is a place holder for now, stay tuned for more content......

 [Click here](/news/) to see recent articles